What Is Peripheral Neuropathy?

 Studies Show Peripheral Neuropathy Can Be Reversed

 Most doctors tell their patients the only thing that can be done for their peripheral neuropathy is managing the pain with medication.
-The vast majority of these meds cause even more nerve damage with time.
+In reality, the vast majority of these meds result in even more nerve damage with time.
 This is the largest injustice served to these patients.

-The reality is…Peripheral nerves can be repaired.
-This is not our opinion.
+The truth is...Peripheral nerves can be repaired.
 This has been well documented in many research studies and published in reputable journals, such as the Journal of Neurology, the Journal of Oncology, and the British Medical Journal- to name a few.
-The question is…Why doesn’t your doctor know about this research?
-Afterall, this research has been out there for quite some time and is easily accessible.

 Do not buy into the myth that your peripheral neuropathy can’t be repaired, simply because your doctor lacks the knowledge.